-The NeuroQTM Display and Analysis Program has been developed to aid in the assessment of human brain scans through quantification of mean pixel values lying within standardized regions of interest, and to provide quantified comparisons with brain scans derived from FDG-PET studies of defined groups having no identified neuropsychiatric disease or symptoms, i.e., asymptomatic controls (AC).
-The Program provides automated analysis of brain PET scans, with output that includes quantification of relative activity in 240 different brain regions, as well as measures of the magnitude and statistical significance with which activity in each region differs from mean activity values of brain regions in the AC database.
-In addition, the program includes NeuroQTM Quality Control Screen, PET/CT display screen, patient study comparison analysis, and EQuALTM a tool for evaluating temporal lobe Epilepsy, PET/MR display screen, saving the cluster screen, remembering display settings, auto processing, and ability for the user to generate their own normal limit and use within the NeuroQTM application.
-The new features of version 3.6 include an quantitative analysis of amyloid, a method to determine uptake values in the basal ganglia, and a method to assist in the assessment of prognosis in cognitively impaired patients with respect to the likelihood of progression of symptomatic disease.
+The NeuroQTM Display and Analysis Program has been developed to aid in the assessment of human brain scans through quantification of mean pixel values lying within standardized regions of interest, and to provide quantified comparisons with brain scans derived from FDG-PET or HMPAO SPECT studies of defined groups having no identified neuropsychiatric disease or symptoms, i.e., asymptomatic controls (AC).
+The Program provides automated analysis of brain PET and SPECT scans, with output that includes quantification of relative activity in 240 different brain regions, as well as measures of the magnitude and statistical significance with which activity in each region differs from mean activity values of brain regions in the AC database.
+In addition, the program includes NeuroQTM Quality Control Screen, PET/CT display screen, patient study comparison analysis, amyloid analysis and EQuALTM a tool for evaluating temporal lobe Epilepsy, PET/MR display screen, saving the cluster screen, remembering display settings, auto processing, and ability for the user to generate their own normal limit and use within the NeuroQTM application.
+The new features of version 3.7 include a quantitative analysis of HMAPO SPECT.
 This manual describes the display and analysis features of the program, and their end-user operation.